-Take a breathtaking walk along the Homestead Gorge trail for scenic landscape vistas and ancient Aboriginal rock engravings.
+Take a breathtaking walk along Homestead Gorge walking track for scenic landscape vistas and ancient Aboriginal rock engravings.
 Plus you might see wallabies, emus and birds.

-The Mutawintji Gorge walk takes you on a hike through one of the park’s most scenic gorges.
+Mutawintji Gorge walking track takes you on a hike through one of the park’s most scenic gorges.
 Enjoy a picnic at the end or simply spend some time taking in the view.

 A short, easy walk, suitable for wheelchairs, that winds into the splendour of Mutawintji's gorges to Thaaklatjika (Wright's Cave).
 Within this rocky overhang are some fascinating examples of Aboriginal and post-colonial history, including paintings, sten